-No specific relief available under tax treaties.
+No specific relief is available under tax treaties.
 However, depending on the practice of the receiving country treaty protection may be sought under general unilateral double-taxation elimination rules.

-5 Tax treatment of foreign REIT and its domestic unit holder
+5 Tax treatment of the foreign REIT and its domestic unit holder

-Foreign REIT Corporate unit holder Individual unit holder GST Taxation subject to Double Tax Treaty Tax-exempt.
-Tax-exempt.
-Distribution received from REIT is not subject to GST.
+Foreign REIT Corporate shareholder Individual shareholder GST Taxation subject to Double Tax Treaty Tax-exempt Tax-exempt Distribution received from foreign REIT is not subject to GST